Pasta Sauce Recipes

 This is another recipe to deal with an over supply of courgettes in early autumn – and possible is one of the best yet!
 Courgettes really are wonderfully versatile and go with so many things.
-And this recipe is very quick to make. just a bit of chopping vegetables, then it all the vegetables go in one pan, apart from the broccoli which is cooked with pasta, either in the water with it or you can steam it over the top.
+And this recipe is very quick to make.
+It takes just a bit of chopping vegetables, then it all the vegetables go in one pan.
+Apart, that is, from the broccoli which is cooked with pasta, either in the water with it or you can steam it over the top.

 This recipe uses creme fraiche – I usually use half fat because it just as nice and of course is lower in fat and calories.
 If you prefer you can use full fat.
 You could also use sour cream or even single cream, too.
 Creme fraiche is a french version of sour cream, but higher in fat and less sour.

-Add some Extras – Bacon, Mushrooms, Prawns or Leeks
+Add some Extras – Bacon, Mushrooms or Prawns

-You can adjust it to incorporate bacon of course, just cook cut up pieces of bacon with the onion – or my husband thought it would be really nice with prawns.
+If you would like to incorporate bacon of course, just cook cut up pieces of bacon with the onion.
+Or add some prawns.
 I am certain mushrooms would go well with it and leeks would be great too.